Here is a list of Frequently Asked Questions. You can scroll down to read them all or just click on a question to skip straight to the answer.

 Yes.
 Vote-OK is registered as a "non-party Campaigner" with the Electoral Commission.
 Non-party campaigners are individuals or organisations that campaign in elections, but are not standing as political parties or candidates.
 In electoral law, these individuals or organisations are also sometimes called ‘third parties’.
 Our activities are regulated by the Electoral Commission and in accordance with the law.

-No. Getting people who live in "safe seats" to go and help local party organisations in "target seats" is called "mutual aid" and is practised by every political party and also by other non-party campaigners, too, such as Trade Unions.
+No. Getting people who live in "safe seats" to go and help local party organisations in "target seats" is called "mutual aid" and is practised by every political party, groups like Labour's "Momentum" movement and also by other non-party campaigners, too, such as Trade Unions.
 It is a standard practice in the democratic process.
 If you see the Prime Minister or the Leader of the Opposition visiting a constituency not his or her own during an election, that is also "mutual aid".

-Vote-OK will work in constituencies where one of the two main candidates understands rural issues and their main opponent does not; where the majority is small enough to be overturned; and the where the geographical location of the constituency suits the distribution of our available supporters.
+Vote-OK will work in constituencies where, in our opinion, one of the two main candidates understands rural issues and their main opponent does not; where the majority is small enough to be overturned; and the where the geographical location of the constituency suits the distribution of our available supporters.

 No. Vote-OK will consider supporting candidates of any party according to the principles outlined above and will usually refrain from involvement in constituencies where both main candidates support our key issues.